clarkkozak/Notes/ultimate-redux/README.md

 #### Is redux for you?

 - what problem are you trying to solve
-- what are you contrastnts?
+- what are your constraints?

-  - what is the most optimial solutions based on the constraints
+  - what is the most optimal solutions based on the constraints
   - When not to used redux

     - Tight budget